 The Secret Service has about 3,200 special agents and 1,300 uniformed division officers, as well as 2,000 or so personnel in technical and other support functions, according to the agency’s website.
 While the U.S. Bureau of Labor Statistics (BLS) does not provide specific data for Secret Service agents or officers, it notes that employment of law enforcement officers, in general, is expected to increase by 4% nationwide from 2014 to 2024.

-According to the Secret Service website, uniformed division officers had a typical starting annual salary of about $52,000 in 2010 and special agents were hired at salaries ranging from about $44,000 to $75,000.
+According to the Secret Service website, uniformed division officers had a typical starting annual salary of about $59,000 in 2017.
 Special agents also receive an additional 25% Law Enforcement Availability Pay because of the extra hours they work and their nontraditional schedules.